chrysante/csp/README.md

 ### Pattern matching example

-Say you have a class hierarchy of all kinds of animals and you want to map different kinds of animals to the habitats.
+Say you have a class hierarchy of animals and you want to map different kinds of animals to their habitats.
 This library allows you to use a pattern matching style `visit` expression for this task:

     #include "Animals.h"

     std::string getHabitat(Animal const& animal) {
-        return fastvis::visit(animal, overload{
+        return fastvis::visit(animal, fastvis::overload{
             [](Mammal const&) { return "Land"; },
             [](Dolphin const&) { return "Water"; },
             [](Fish const&) { return "Water"; },